Free Download

 What is forensic event log analysis?

 Forensic event log analysis is the systematic examination of Windows event logs (.evtx files) to reconstruct what happened on a computer.
 Examiners look for logon patterns, privilege escalation, service installations, scheduled task creation, Defender configuration changes and audit log clearing.
-Sherlock Universal Events Viewer automates this process with one-click triage and plain-English narratives.
+Sherlock Forensics Universal Events Viewer automates this process with one-click triage and plain-English narratives.

 Is the $97 price a subscription?